2024 Fisker Ocean

 7/10

 Handling and braking, however, leave a lot to be desired.
 Around turns, the Ocean is not sporty.
 It leans heavily and doesn't provide much feel for the road through the steering wheel.
-Emergency stopping power is fine but braking around town is not smooth at all.
+Emergency stopping power is fine, but braking around town is not smooth at all.
 When you initially engage the brakes, nothing happens.
 Pressing on the pedal further suddenly engages the brakes hard.
-This makes stopping the SUV smoothly an exercise in frustration.
-We also noticed the Ocean does not have a full one-pedal driving mode.
-It brakes appropriately when you lift off the accelerator but will not bring the vehicle to a complete stop, like most other EVs do.
-We hope that Fisker will be able to fix some of these drawbacks with software updates.
+This characteristic makes stopping the SUV smoothly an exercise in frustration.
+Unlike other EVs, the Ocean does not have a full one-pedal driving mode.
+It was supposed to be added via an update, but it never arrived.
+It brakes appropriately when you lift off the accelerator but will not bring the vehicle to a complete stop.

 Handling and braking, however, leave a lot to be desired.
 Around turns, the Ocean is not sporty.
 It leans heavily and doesn't provide much feel for the road through the steering wheel.
-Emergency stopping power is fine but braking around town is not smooth at all.
+Emergency stopping power is fine, but braking around town is not smooth at all.
 When you initially engage the brakes, nothing happens.
 Pressing on the pedal further suddenly engages the brakes hard.
-This makes stopping the SUV smoothly an exercise in frustration.
-We also noticed the Ocean does not have a full one-pedal driving mode.
-It brakes appropriately when you lift off the accelerator but will not bring the vehicle to a complete stop, like most other EVs do.
-We hope that Fisker will be able to fix some of these drawbacks with software updates.
+This characteristic makes stopping the SUV smoothly an exercise in frustration.
+Unlike other EVs, the Ocean does not have a full one-pedal driving mode.
+It was supposed to be added via an update, but it never arrived.
+It brakes appropriately when you lift off the accelerator but will not bring the vehicle to a complete stop.

 Comfort